Edictum

 audit event emitted

-In enforce mode, if any precondition fails, the tool call is denied.
+In enforce mode, if any precondition fails, the tool call is blocked.
 The tool never executes.
-There is no "soft deny" -- either every check passes or the call does not happen.
+There is no "soft block" -- either every check passes or the call does not happen.
 (In observe mode, failures are logged as CALL_WOULD_DENY but the call proceeds.)

 Pre-Execution Detail